hansklav/Oberon-keyboard-tweaks/README.md

 ```
 Also add an export mark after the following variable declaration of Input.Mod: `Ctrl*`, for other modules to read the status of the control key.

-Then insert the code fragment below (by Jörg Straube) into procedure `Write` of `TextFrames.Mod` (again using your own chosen ASCII codes for the arrow keys and matching control characters):
+Then insert the code fragment below (thanks to Jörg Straube) into procedure `Write` of `TextFrames.Mod` (again using your own chosen ASCII codes for the arrow keys and matching control characters):
 ```
+[TextFrames.Write]
     (...)
   ELSIF ch = 18X THEN (*ctrl-x,  cut*)
     IF F.hasSel THEN